What Medications Treat Styes?

 - During this surgical procedure, an ophthalmologist makes a small incision in the eyelid.
 The incision is made either on the inner surface of the eyelid or on the outer surface of the eyelid if the stye is pointing externally (outward).
 Once the incision is made, the ophthalmologist then drains the pus (or blocked oil) out of the gland.

-- This procedure is commonly performed in the office.
-In children, general anesthesia may be required.
+- This procedure is commonly performed in the office using a small amount of local anesthetic injection.
+In children, general anesthesia may be required..

 - A one-week follow-up appointment is usually recommended after this surgical procedure.